Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 What Saving Up Cash Allowed Us To Buy

-You already know that we’ve been budgeting for many years and by doing so has sharpened our savings ability.
+You already know that we’ve been budgeting for many years, which has sharpened our savings ability.

 Not only does budgeting tell you where your money went and how much you’ve earned, but it also opens doors.

-I was hoping you could take a moment and write down all of your needs and the costs for each one.
+I was hoping you could take a moment and write down your needs and the costs for each.

 Are the expenses realistic in comparison to your net income?